Applying for Aid

 - Apply for admission and be accepted to Oglethorpe.

-- Submit the 2010-11 Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.ed.gov.
-Be sure to include Oglethorpe's college code, which is 001586.
+- Submit the 2015-16 Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.ed.gov.
+Be sure to include Oglethorpe's school code, which is 001586.
 Keep copies of all federal income tax returns, etc., as these documents may be required in order to verify the information provided on the FAFSA.

-- If you are a Georgia resident, complete the HOPE and Georgia Tuition Equalization Grant (GTEG) application online at www.gacollege411.org.
+- If you are a Georgia resident, complete the HOPE, Zell Miller and Georgia Tuition Equalization Grant (GTEG) application online at www.gacollege411.org.

 - Once the FAFSA has been received and processed by the federal processor, expect to receive your Student Aid Report (SAR) which summarizes the info in your FAFSA.
 A similar report called the Institutional Student Information Record (ISIR) will be sent to the Oglethorpe financial aid office.